hdShang/arxiv-daily/docs/cs-CL/2025-08-30/papers/250904479v1-no-clustering-no-routing-how-transformers-actually-process-rare-toke.md

 ---
 layout: default
-title: No Clustering, No Routing: How Transformers Actually Process Rare Tokens
+title: "No Clustering, No Routing: How Transformers Actually Process Rare Tokens"
 ---

 # No Clustering, No Routing: How Transformers Actually Process Rare Tokens